gopheracademy/gopheracademy-web/content/advent-2016/how-to-write-good-tests-for-solid-code.md

 - You might not be able to run tests in parallel. e.g.: if you were clearing the same database for each test, running them in parallel could result in false failures due to race conditions preparing the database.
 - With outgoing queries, you need to provision test data before each test. e.g.: if we were to test a `UserManager.Find` method; we would need to add an entry to the `UserStore` before calling `UserManager.Find`.
 - With outgoing commands, you must assert the side effects on your dependency instead of the outgoing commands. e.g.: if you wanted to test `um.notifier.RequestActivation`, you would have to read the queue to make sure `u.ID` got queued up.
 - If your method depends on external services such as third party APIs, they can take seconds to respond and could have downtime.
-Which would
+Which would make your suite slow and unstable.
+Furthermore, there are many services you would want to avoid calling every time you run your tests such as APIs that would have a cost per request.

 Luckily, when since we follow a SOLID design, our dependencies are defined as interfaces, so we can implement a unit test.

-Let's look at that next:

 ### Developing a unit test